The Greatest: Guitar Instrumentals

 So, who did invent tapping?
 Many people, including Eddie Van Halen himself, say it was Steve Hackett, who’d performed tapping solos with Genesis as far back as 1971, a good 7 years before the release of Van Halen’s debut.
 Hackett is an absurdly underrated guitarist, not just for his innovations but for his sound, taste, sense of melody and drama.
 He deserves to be mentioned alongside Clapton, Beck and Page, in our opinion, as one of the all-time British guitar greats.

 This instrumental from his third solo album is a real fan favourite.
-Initially meant for a vocalist, Hackett’s lead guitar part was intended just a ‘scratch recording’ to illustrate his idea.
+Initially meant for a vocalist, Hackett’s lead guitar part was intended just as a ‘scratch recording’ to illustrate his idea.
 His band all argued otherwise, understanding the supernatural beauty in Hackett’s playing.
-In a career of fantastic guitar parts, this haunting track is one of his best.
+In a career of fantastic guitar parts, Spectral Mornings is one of his best.

 Asturias (Leyenda) – Isaac Albeniz (performed by John Williams)